← All field notes

 The first thing is scheduled time, the recurring 1:1s where you can bring whatever is on your plate.
 The second is async availability, the Slack-or-email window where you can get a senior brain on a question between sessions.
 The third is decision authority, the part nobody writes down: who actually decides when you and the CTO disagree.

-The price differences across tiers map directly to those three.
+The price differences map directly to those three.
 More hours, faster async, more decision authority.
 Everything else, the polish and the "strategic frameworks" and the case-study language, is wrapping.

-Below is what each tier looks like when both sides are happy at month six.
+At Continuum, all of this lives under one offer, Partner, priced $3,000 to $15,000 a month.
+Below is what each end of that range looks like when both sides are happy at month six.

-This is the lightest real tier.
+This is the lightest real depth.
 Below this you are buying coaching, not a CTO.

 You get one 60-minute video call per week, scheduled.
 You get async Slack with a one-business-day response window, which in practice means I answer within 4 to 6 hours during the workday but commit to 24 hours so I do not have to lie when I am on a flight.
 You get my read on the 1 to 3 hard decisions per month: the hire, the vendor, the architecture call where your dev wants to do X and you want to know if X is sane.